Impartial achievement and avoidance games for generating finite groups: Abelian groups

 First, assume $j:=\spr(G/I)\in\{1,2,3\}$.
 Then $\otype(X_{I})=\{t_{j-1}\}$ or $\otype(X_{I})=\{t_{j-1},t_{j}\}$ by induction.
 In either case, $\type(X_{I})=t_{j}$, and so $\Otype(X_{I})=\{t_{j-1},t_{j}\}$.
 Now, assume $\spr(G/I)\ge4$.
 Then $\otype(X_{I})=\{t_{3}\}$ by induction.
 Hence $\type(X_{I})=t_{3}$, and so $\Otype(X_{I})=\{t_{3}\}$. \end{proof}

-\begin{example} It is easy to check that the simplified structure diagram of $\gen(\mathbb{Z}_{2}^{n})$ follows a pattern somewhat similar to that of $\gen(\mathbb{Z}_{p_{1}^{r_{1}}}\times\cdots\times\mathbb{Z}_{p_{k}^{r_{k}}})$ as shown in Figure~\ref{fig:GenZ2ton}.
-Note that the only odd order subgroup is the Frattini subgroup, which is the trivial subgroup. \end{example} The following result of~\cite{Barnes} is an easy consequence of the Third Isomorphism Theorem. \begin{lem} If $I$ is a proper subgroup of the abelian group $G$, then $I$ is semi-terminal in $\gen(G)$ if and only if $G/I$ is cyclic. \end{lem}
+\begin{example} It is easy to check that the simplified structure diagram of $\gen(\mathbb{Z}_{2}^{n})$, shown in Figure~\ref{fig:GenZ2ton}, follows a pattern somewhat similar to that of $\gen(\mathbb{Z}_{p_{1}^{r_{1}}}\times\cdots\times\mathbb{Z}_{p_{k}^{r_{k}}})$, shown in Figure~\ref{fig:OddAbelian}.
+Note that the only odd order subgroup is the Frattini subgroup, which is the trivial subgroup. \end{example} The following result of \cite{Barnes} is an easy consequence of the Third Isomorphism Theorem. \begin{lem} If $I$ is a proper intersection subgroup of the abelian group $G$, then $X_{I}$ is semi-terminal in $\gen(G)$ if and only if $G/I$ is cyclic. \end{lem}

-\begin{prop} If $G=\mathbb{Z}_{2}\times\mathbb{Z}_{2}\times\mathbb{Z}_{m}\times\mathbb{Z}_{k}$ such that $m$ and $k$ are odd and relatively prime, then the simplified structure diagram of $\gen(G)$ is the one shown in Figure~\ref{fig:mkodd}(a), and hence $\gen(G)=*1$.\end{prop} \begin{proof} Define the following collection of sets that form a partition of $\mathcal{X}$:
+\begin{prop} If $G=\mathbb{Z}_{2}\times\mathbb{Z}_{2}\times\mathbb{Z}_{m}\times\mathbb{Z}_{k}$ such that $m$ and $k$ are odd and relatively prime, then the simplified structure diagram of $\gen(G)$ is the one shown in Figure~\ref{fig:mkodd}(a), and hence $\gen(G)=*1$. \end{prop} \begin{proof} Define the following collection of sets that form a partition of $\mathcal{Y}$: